Questions to Ask a Web Developer When Building a New Website

 Who will manage your site after it launches

 Ask your developer what their process is for handling post-launch updates.
 The creation of your site is only the beginning of its life online, and it will undoubtedly need to be updated with new information from time to time.

 Unless you plan to sign a month-to-month contract with your developer, you can’t expect them to be on call whenever you’d like to change your site.
 That responsibility will be yours, so unless you have prior knowledge of HTML or the CMS they used, ask them how to edit and add new content.

 Some CMS like WordPress aren’t too difficult to understand with a little training, but you’ll still need a crash course, at least.
 You don’t want to be left with a website that you have no idea how to manage.

-Whether or not they offer maintenance
+Whether they offer maintenance

-Even with all of the right precautions, website issues sometimes happen.
+Even with all the right precautions, website issues sometimes happen.
 And if your site crashes or gets hacked, you need to know can handle it so that you can address the problem immediately.

-Ask your web developer if they help with post-launch issues, and whether or not they offer website maintenance plans.
+Ask your web developer if they help with post-launch issues, and whether they offer website maintenance plans.
 Calling the person who built your site (and therefore knows its intricacies better than anyone else) can make maintenance much easier.